 Implication: Intel has not observed this erratum with any commercially available software.

 Workaround: Do not set the reserved bits to one when PDPTR entries are invalid.

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF11.
-VMCALL When Executed during VMX Root Operation while CPL > 0 May Not Generate #GP Fault Problem: If VMCALL is executed during VMX root operation with CPL > 0, the expected behavior is for the processor to generate a General Protection Fault (#GP).
+VMCALL When Executed during VMX Root Operation while CPL > 0 is for the processor to generate a General Protection Fault (#GP).
 Due to this erratum, the #GP fault may not be generated.